cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 As Git does not allow empty directories, `.gitignore` files have been added to the subdirectories  of `<root>\data\`.
 This is important to set up the file structure for the code to run.

 ## 4. Tips for BIM processing
+> Building name
+- In order to include the building name within the tileset, please ensure that a building name has been added in the IFC file before running the [Ifc2OntoBim agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/Ifc2OntoBIMAgent).
+- In Revit, you may add this information in the `Projection Information` under the `Manage` tab
+    - In the pop-up box, add your desired name to the `Building Name` field.

 >Geo-referencing
 - Do not move the Project Base Point or Survey Point when creating a new Revit file
     - Do not attempt to add any georeferenced point in the physical model, except as a parameter of a property set